 Read the first article here and the second article here.

 Cotton is a vital $1 billion-a-year cash crop for the Uzbek government.
 For years, farmers were required to buy seeds and fertilizer from a state-run company, meet state production quotas and sell their cotton to the state at artificially low prices.
-But with a new reform-minded president in place since late 2016, there are signs that the practice is much less systematic today, and slowly is being rolled back.
-The number of Uzbeks forced to work the fields has fallen from one million a decade ago to potentially less than half that.
+But with a new reform-minded president in place since late 2016, there are signs that the practice is much less systematic today and is slowly being rolled back.
+The number of Uzbeks forced to work the fields has fallen from 1 million a decade ago to potentially less than half of that.

-Much of the credit goes to western fashion companies that blacklisted Uzbek cotton, and adjusted their supply chains to buy the fiber from elsewhere.
-As a result, a swath of players including Levi Strauss & Co., Marks & Spencer Group PLC, Nike Inc., Kering SA's Gucci and Zara-owner Industria de Diseño Textil SA have achieved a rare advance in the battle against forced labor in consumer supply chains.
+Much of the credit for the decline of forced labor goes to Western fashion companies that blacklisted Uzbek cotton and adjusted their supply chains to buy the fiber from elsewhere.
+As a result, a swath of players, including Levi Strauss & Co., Marks & Spencer Group PLC, Nike Inc., Kering SA's Gucci and Zara-owner Industria de Diseño Textil SA, have achieved a rare advance in the battle against forced labor in consumer supply chains.

 In recent months, the Uzbek government has further responded to the brands' demands by raising wages for voluntary cotton pickers, increasing mechanization of the harvest and tabling a bill that, for the first time, criminalizes forced labor.
-In recent years, the government also has stopped forcing schoolchildren to pick cotton — a major point of contention for western brands — and in March 2019 the U.S. Department of Labor removed Uzbek cotton from a list of products made with child labor.
+In recent years, the government has also stopped forcing schoolchildren to pick cotton — a major point of contention for Wbrands — and in March the U.S. Labor Department removed Uzbek cotton from a list of products made with child labor.

 'Uzbek cotton pledge'